 We would love to be able to shop in Bellagio’s small but extremely high-end retail outlets.
 But alas for the most part these stores operate way above our price point!
 These are the most aspirational of brands and the sort of opulence luxury you would expect in the Bellagio’s Swanky halls.

 For us we just enjoy the browse, peering in on a life we can’t quite afford, it’s all part of the Bellagio experience.
-But if you are on the lookout for a Luis Vuitton Handbag, Tiffany Ring, Omega Watch, or just a little outfit by Prada, The Bellagio’s shops right but just the place!
+But if you are on the lookout for a Luis Vuitton Handbag, Tiffany Ring, Omega Watch, or just a little outfit by Prada, The Bellagio’s shops might be just the place!
 Maybe that Slot Machine emptied itself out to you and you just want to treat yourself!

 The Shops at Crystals